 C2C Pathfinder is an easy-to-use, interactive tool developed exclusively for the state for Mississippi.
 It will help you understand how close you are to a degree and provide the best pathway for you to get that degree.
 It can be accessed on your home computer, laptop, or smartphone.

 By answering a few questions you begin the process of reviewing past credits and connecting with a C2C Coach.
 You may be one of more than 30,000 Mississippians who have already earned enough credits for an associate or bachelor’s degree.
 If you are short of a degree, your C2C Coach will help you maximize your previous experiences and earned credits and determine how close you now are to a degree.
 Get started by visiting www.c2cpathfinder.org/c2c.

 Prospective students will be required to request transcripts from all institutions they attended and have them sent to the institution in which they are enrolling.
 There may be a transcript request fee associated with this request.
 These fees vary per institution.

 C2C is a state program, and submitting information through the C2C website to determine how close you are to a degree does not cost anything.
 If no additional coursework is needed there may be a small fee for transcript requests, but there will be no cost to obtain your degree.
 If additional coursework is needed, tuition and fees for enrollment in courses will be assessed at each school.

-You will be contacted by your C2C Coach 5-10 business days after your information is entered into the C2C Pathfinder App.
+Due to the overwhelming response to the C2C program, it could take between 10-15 business days to hear from your C2C coach from the day you enter your application into the C2C Pathfinder App.
 After the initial contact has been made, the coach will work with you to secure and review your transcripts before creating your best pathway to a degree.